ikeerthivasanswaminathan/WDM_EXP6/README.md

-### EX6 Information Retrieval Using Vector Space Model in Python
+### EX - 06 Information Retrieval Using Vector Space Model in Python

 ### DATE: 19/04/2025